Abdullah-Axsos/ReadMe/README.md

 The main goals of these projects are to:

-- Practice key data science workflows using real datasets
+- Practice core data science workflows using real datasets
-- Strengthen skills in data cleaning, visualization, and feature engineering
+- Enhance skills in data cleaning, visualization, and preprocessing
-- Apply machine learning and statistical modeling techniques
+- Build and evaluate machine learning and statistical models
-- Interpret and communicate findings through notebooks and reports
+- Communicate findings effectively through notebooks and summaries
-- Develop problem-solving and critical thinking using data
+- Apply problem-solving and critical thinking using data-driven approaches

 ---

 ## Projects Included

-### 1. Chicago Crime Data Analysis (2001–2022)
+### 1. Prediction of Product Sales
-- Exploratory analysis of crime patterns in Chicago
-- Time series forecasting using ARIMA/SARIMA models
-- Crime trend prediction to support law enforcement planning

-### 2. [Add Another Project Title Here]
-- Description of the second project goes here (e.g., sales prediction, customer segmentation, etc.)

-### 3. [Add Another Project Title Here]
-- Description of the third project goes here (e.g., product recommendation, sentiment analysis, etc.)

-*Each project is self-contained in its own Jupyter Notebook with code, outputs, and documentation.*
+This project aims to predict future product sales using historical sales data.
+It includes:

+- Data exploration and visualization
+- Handling missing values and outliers
+- Feature engineering
+- Training regression models (Linear Regression, Random Forest, etc.)
+- Model evaluation and comparison
+- Providing business recommendations based on the results

 ---

+### 3. Chicago Crime Data Analysis (2001–2022)
+This project analyzes crime trends in Chicago from 2001 to 2022 and forecasts future crime patterns.
+It includes:

+- Exploratory Data Analysis (EDA)
+- Analysis of crime distribution by year, district, and time of day
+- Time series forecasting using ARIMA and SARIMA models
+- Prediction of crime rates for upcoming months
+- Visualizations and insights to support public safety planning

+---

+### 4. [Upcoming Project]
+This project is currently under development and will be added soon.

+---

 ## Repository Contents

-- Jupyter notebooks with code and visualizations
+- Jupyter notebooks with full analysis, code, and visualizations
-- Data cleaning and preprocessing pipelines
-- Exploratory Data Analysis (EDA) and feature engineering
+- Cleaned and prepared datasets (or scripts for loading them)
-- Predictive modeling and evaluation
+- EDA, modeling, and evaluation sections in each notebook
-- Final reports and summaries
+- Summary of results and recommendations

 ---

 ## Technologies Used

 - **Python 3.8+**
-- **Main Libraries**:
+- **Libraries**:
   - pandas
   - numpy
   - matplotlib
   - seaborn
   - scikit-learn
   - statsmodels
-  - pmdarima (for time series)
+  - pmdarima
 - **Platform**: Google Colab

 ---